-Community Redevelopment Agency meetings are typically held prior to the first Pensacola City Council Agenda Conference of the month beginning at 3:30 p.m. at Pensacola City Hall, 222 West Main Street, Hagler Mason Conference Room, 2nd Floor.
+Community Redevelopment Agency meetings are typically held immediately following the Pensacola City Council Agenda Conference of the month beginning at 3:30 p.m. at Pensacola City Hall, 222 West Main Street, Hagler Mason Conference Room, 2nd Floor.
 Community Redevelopment Agency meeting documents, including meeting schedules, agendas, and minutes are available on the City of Pensacola Legistar Calendar webpage for meetings beginning 2017 and after, and the City of Pensacola Agenda Center webpage for meetings held during 2016 and prior.

 The Community Redevelopment Agency also staffs three neighborhood boards - the Eastside Redevelopment Board, the Westside Redevelopment Board and the Urban Core Redevelopment Board.
 Additional information pertaining to these Boards, including agendas and minutes, are available on the Eastside Redevelopment Board webpage, the Westside Redevelopment Board webpage and the Urban Core Redevelopment Board webpage.

 The Community Redevelopment Agency's Charter, adopted by Resolution No. 55-80 (PDF) and amended by Resolution 22-10 (PDF), outlines the rights, powers, duties, privileges and immunities invested in the City Council acting as the Agency.
 The Charter states that the City of Pensacola's ordinances, policies and rules of procedure apply to the Community Redevelopment Agency, unless expressly provided otherwise by law or action of the Agency.
 Click here for the Community Redevelopment Agency Bylaws (PDF).